Getting a Right to Buy Mortgage to buy your council home after receiving a discount from the council

 Open market value of the property is £200,000.
 You have the opportunity to buy it for £170,000.
 This equates to 85% of the open market value.
 So the lenders that only lend 75% would be ruled out unless a 10% deposit is put down.

-Can I raise money above the Right to Buy discounted purchase price i.e. over 100% mortgage?
+Can I borrow more than the Right to Buy discounted purchase price i.e. over 100% mortgage?

-This will totally depend on: your current circumstances; your occupation; your income; age; personal credit commitments and a number of the dependents you have.
-I will be more than happy to work everything out once you have made an enquiry.
+This will depend on: your current circumstances; your occupation; your income; age; personal credit commitments and a number of the dependents you have.
+I would be more than happy to work out a figure out once you been granted the Right to Buy and have made an enquiry.

 Benefit income may also be used as a secondary source of income to support a main job in some instances.
 Guarantors (of good standing) such as children vouching for their parents who have a Right-to-Buy can be considered provided their income covers their own personal commitments as well.

-My Mother and Father have been granted the Right to Buy Mortgage but I’m the earner can I satisfy the income requirement on their behalf?
+My parents have been granted the Right to Buy Mortgage but I’m the earner can I satisfy the income requirement on their behalf?